 But are we mentally able to go outside our comfort zone?

 Man can learn nothing except by going from the known to the unknown.Claude Bernard.

-Great rid of your attachment to an outcome as the majority of outcomes are far out of your control.
-Startups, individual businesses, large corporations, investors, and more get attached to the original vision that they fail to adapt and change to the present.
+Get rid of your attachment to an outcome, as most outcomes are far out of your control.
+Startups, individual businesses, large corporations, investors, and more get attached to the original vision.
+Then, they risk failing to adapt and change to the present.

 There is a Taoist story of an old farmer who had worked his crops for many years and achieved great luck because he embraced the unknowns.

 One day his horse ran away.
 Upon hearing the news, his neighbors came to visit.
 “Such bad luck,” they said sympathetically.

 “Maybe,” the farmer replied.

 The following day the horse returned, bringing with it three other wild horses.
 “How wonderful,” the neighbors exclaimed.